alexeagle/test-auto-releases/CONTRIBUTING.md

-If you are using [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) and/or [codespaces](https://github.com/features/codespaces) then you can start contributing immediately and skip the next step.
+If you are using [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) and/or [codespaces](https://github.com/features/codespaces) then you can start contributing immediately and skip the next step!

 ## Formatting